-The Class of 2020 experienced the fiercest competition ever for admission to Ivy League and other top universities.
-Overall, Ivy League schools had an average acceptance rate of only 8.4%.
-This means that approximately one out of every 12 applicants was extended an offer of admission.
+The Class of 2023 experienced the fiercest competition ever for admission to Ivy League and other top universities.
+Overall, Ivy League schools had an average acceptance rate of only 6.7%.
+This means that approximately one out of every 14 applicants were extended an offer of admission.

 The question is, What can you do to increase your odds of acceptance?